 Kelly is a graduate of the University of North Carolina at Chapel Hill with a double major in Economics and Dramatic Arts.
 Kelly joined Nourish from Urban Ministries of Wake County where she served as the Manager of Development and Communications for nearly two years.
 While at Urban Ministries, Kelly worked to fight local poverty to raise awareness and funds through major campaigns for over 24,000 people in need each year.
 Kelly holds board positions with Passage Home and the UNC Young Alumni Leadership Council.
-Kelly was recently recognized as one of the Top 40 Leaders Under 40 Years Old in by the Triangle Business Journal.
-Kelly is an outstanding community volunteer with Band Together, Dress for Success Triangle and many other non-profit organizations.
+Kelly was recently recognized as one of the Top 40 Leaders under 40 Years Old by the Triangle Business Journal.
+Kelly is a community volunteer with Band Together, Dress for Success Triangle and many other non-profit organizations.
 Kelly has traveled to Central and South America, Europe, and the Middle East.
 She currently resides in Durham, North Carolina and enjoys theater, live comedy, music, reading, and travel.

-Chancey Rouse, Program Associate
+Chancey Rouse, Program Director

 Chancey graduated from the University of North Carolina at Chapel Hill in May 2012 with a B.A. in history and political science.
 After being very involved with nonprofit work in college, she abandoned her plans to go to law school in order to follow her passion and work in the nonprofit sector full-time.
 She is excited about joining the Nourish International team as a program associate.
 In her spare time she enjoys reading, volunteering, and exploring the local restaurant scene with friends.

-Becca Holt, Program Associate
+Becca Holt, Consultant

 Board of Directors